 As much butter as you dare to add to your mash

 Nutmeg (optional) – a light grating in the mash

 Salt and pepper (I like white pepper in this dish)

-In a separate pan fry, the onion, carrot and celery for about 5 minutes in the olive oil then add the cream and bring to the boil briefly then remove from the heat.
+In a separate pan fry, the onion, carrot, and celery for about 5 minutes in the olive oil then add the cream and bring to a boil. add the spinach leaves and dijon and stir to wilt.

 You could drizzle a bit more oil or melted butter over the top to get a browner finish or sprinkle over more cheese if you really wanted to be decadent and get some more crunch

 Bake for about 25 – 30 mins – until golden.

 Serve with heated baked beans in tomato sauce and blanched green beans (or other green vegetables/salad of your choice)